-- Shifts in the global tax landscape have increased uncertainty and risks associated with contentious tax matters.
+- uncertainty and risks associated with contentious tax matters.
 As tax authorities become more aggressive, proper planning is critical, as is the need to anticipate and defend against audits. - The OECD's Two-Pillar Solution is intended to address the tax challenges arising from the digitalization of the economy.
-In particular, the implementation and application of the Pillar Two rules which are aimed at ensuring large multinational enterprises pay a 15% global minimum Effective Tax Rate (ETR) on the income arising in each of the jurisdictions where they operate are complex and present challenges but also opportunities to financial sponsors in the efficient management of their tax liabilities.
+In particular, the implementation and application of the Pillar Two rules - which are aimed at ensuring large multinational enterprises pay a 15% global minimum Effective Tax Rate (ETR) on the income arising in each of the jurisdictions where they operate - are complex and present challenges but also opportunities to financial sponsors in the efficient management of their tax liabilities.